 The Government decides on a case-by-case basis whether, when and how to commit Defence Forces personnel to peacekeeping operations.
 The ‘triple lock’ of UN authorisation, Government approval, and Dáil approval must be satisfied before the Defence Forces can deploy.

 Our largest deployment currently is with the UN peacekeeping mission in Lebanon (UNIFIL).
-We also have Defence Forces troops deployed in the Golan Heights, Syria, Israel, Jordan, Bosnia & Herzegovina, Kosovo, Western Sahara, Mali and the Democratic Republic of Congo.
+We also have Defence Forces troops deployed in the Golan Heights, Syria, Israel, Jordan, Bosnia & Herzegovina, Kosovo, Mali and the Democratic Republic of Congo.
 Since 1978, a number of Defence Forces officers have also served in different positions at UNHQ, New York where we currently provide two officers to the UN's Department of Peace Keeping Operations (DPKO).

 In the past 15 years members of the Defence Forces have served with a number of missions which have been authorised by the UN and led by the EU or NATO.
 Senior appointments held by Irish Officers are symbolic of the professionalism of the Irish Defence Forces and the high regard they continue to be held in: